 My goal with Cheerful Money is to help you generously share God’s blessings.

 Why Cheerful?
 Because God loves a cheerful giver.
 It’s rooted in 2 Corinthians 9:7.
-Read more on that here.
+Read more about how God loves a cheerful giver.

 This is a community of givers who are tired of letting their money create worry and stress in their life, and are instead ready to handle their money cheerfully.
 Part of that strategy is striving to become a cheerful giver!

 It’s time to start enjoying your money again!
 Committing to give is the best way because it’s God’s way.

 As the full-time, weekly teaching pastor at my local church, giving is often on my mind.
 No, it’s not because I live on ‘pass-the-plate’ money (we actually don’t do that).
 No, it’s not because I need a raise.
 No, it’s not because we’re starting a building project.